-2. Medical action on an embryo/fetus's body
+Medical Action on an Embryo/Fetus's Body

 Medications can also be administered that act on the fetal body or placenta.
 These include but are not limited to methotrexate, which is discussed in a separate bulletin.
-Methotrexate acts on the trophoblast, the major working organ of the embryo16.
+Methotrexate acts on the trophoblast, the major working organ of the embryo.11 This document does not categorize methotrexate use for ectopic pregnancy as an abortion.

-B. Surgical Action
+Surgical Action

-1. Surgical action on the mother's body
+Surgical Action on the Mother's Body

 The most familiar (and most common) surgery performed in pregnancy is the cesarean delivery, whereby pregnancy is concluded by removing the fetus from the mother.
 There are many indications for cesarean delivery.
 They may be performed any time after viability, and can (in cases of emergency) be performed extremely quickly; fetal delivery is often possible within one minute of procedure start.
-Cesarean deliveries can also be performed in cases of already-deceased fetuses, though are often avoided in the case of stillbirth in order to minimize maternal surgical risks.
+Cesarean deliveries can also be performed in cases of already-deceased fetuses.
+However, cesarean delivery is often avoided after stillbirth to minimize maternal surgical risks.
 While there is debate about whether cesarean deliveries are the optimal way to deliver women in certain circumstances, there is little debate about whether cesarean deliveries are morally acceptable in themselves.

-In the first trimester, another surgical procedure performed on pregnant women is intervention for ectopic pregnancy, typically salpingectomy1718.
-This open laparoscopic procedure is necessary and ethical in order to prevent maternal intraabdominal hemorrhage and death.
-Although there may be embryonic cardiac activity at the time of surgery, this procedure meets the AAPLOG criteria set forth in Table 1, and recommended and are appropriate interventions for ectopic pregnancy.
+In the first trimester, another surgical procedure performed on pregnant women is intervention for ectopic pregnancy, typically by salpingectomy or salpingostomy.11 These open or laparoscopic procedures are necessary and ethical to prevent maternal intra-abdominal hemorrhage and death.
+Although there may be embryonic cardiac activity at the time of surgery, these procedures meet the AAPLOG criteria set forth in Table 1, and are recommended and appropriate for ectopic pregnancy.